-As a consumer, you have a right to remove any inaccurate information from your credit reports.
+As a consumer, you have a right to dispute any inaccurate information from your credit reports.
 It is the creditor’s responsibility to provide timely, accurate information to the credit bureaus.
 If they cannot establish that the information they have about you is accurate, then they must remove the items from your credit report.

 How to Protect Yourself Against Zombie Debt Collectors

 Fortunately, there are several simple ways to protect yourself.
-If you have collection accounts from LVNV Funding on your credit reports and you need to remove them, follow these 5 steps:
+If you have collection accounts from LVNV Funding LLC on your credit reports and you need to remove them, follow these 5 steps:

 Request full debt validation in writing.
 LVNV Funding has a history of inaccurate and incomplete records when it comes to their debt collection practices.
 If they cannot prove that you owe the debt and that they have purchased the debt, they must remove the collection account from your credit reports.